openPMD/openPMD-api/docs/source/details/backendconfig.rst

 A full configuration of the ADIOS2 backend:

 .. literalinclude:: adios2.json
+   :language: json

 All keys found under ``adios2.dataset`` are applicable globally as well as per dataset, keys found under ``adios2.engine`` only globally.
 Explanation of the single keys:

 * ``adios2.engine.type``: A string that is passed directly to ``adios2::IO:::SetEngine`` for choosing the ADIOS2 engine to be used.
   Please refer to the `official ADIOS2 documentation <https://adios2.readthedocs.io/en/latest/engines/engines.html>`_ for a list of available engines.
 * ``adios2.engine.type``: An associative array of string-formatted engine parameters, passed directly through to ``adios2::IO::SetParameters``.
   Please refer to the official ADIOS2 documentation for the allowable engine parameters.
 * ``adios2.dataset.operators``: (*currently unimplemented* – please use the ``openPMD::Dataset::compression`` for the meantime) This key contains a list of ADIOS2 `operators <https://adios2.readthedocs.io/en/latest/components/components.html#operator>`_, used to enable compression or dataset transformations.
   Each object in the list has three keys:

   * ``type`` supported ADIOS operator type, e.g. zfp, sz
   * ``parameters`` is an associative map of string parameters for the operator (e.g. compression levels)